-A related person of Wiley holds Educational Seminars, several times per year.
+Related persons of Wiley hold Educational Seminars, several times per year.
 Topics presented in each seminar include Retirement Planning, Estate Planning, and General Market Overview.

 Consulting

 Wiley offers advice on the investments of the clients held by Wiley, as well as those accounts held outside of Wiley.
 Advice is based on client's needs, objectives and instructions, and can include advice on the selection of independent investment managers who will also provide investment management services regarding specific investments.